Speech bubbles with the term AI in one

 Resources on AI in social research

 In response to recent innovations in artificial intelligence (AI), NCRM is publishing online resources that explore the ways in which the technology is influencing social research.
-Researchers can access these resources using the links below, or search the NCRM training database to browse our range of short courses on AI.
+Researchers can access these resources using the links below, or search the NCRM training database to browse our range of short courses.

 Videos

-NCRM is producing a series of In Conversation videos in which leading researchers discuss AI-related issues from a variety of perspectives.
+NCRM produced a series of In Conversation videos in which leading researchers discuss AI-related issues from a variety of perspectives.
 Topics covered by the videos include AI tools in education research, conversation analysis, working collaboratively with computer scientists and large language models in survey research.

 Watch our In Conversation videos